 Expect to pay 8-15 EU for a meal in a restaurant, 2.5-3 EU for a beer, 1.50 EU for a coffee and 8-20 EU for a dorm bed in a hostel (prices in high season are always higher).

 Something that I always tell people is that Kotor is a less touristy (and less expensive!) version of Dubrovnik, Croatia.
 However, it won’t stay that way for long.
-Cruise ships have discovered Kotor’s undeniable charm, and within a few years, Kotor will be just as crowded as Dubrovnik, so take advantage of it while it’s still relatively undiscovered.
+Cruise ships have discovered Kotor’s undeniable charm, and within a few years, Kotor will be just as crowded and expensive as Dubrovnik, so I feel that now is the time to visit.

 Have you ever been to Kotor?
 What did you think?
 Let me know your thoughts in the comments below!